• Archives

 Share on FacebookShare on Twitter

-Many have expressed shock at his arrest and the U.K. National Cyber Security Centre said in a statement that “We are aware of the situation.
+His arrest sent ripples of disbelief among cyber experts and elicited an evasive response from the U.K. National Cyber Security Centre; “We are aware of the situation.
 This is a law enforcement matter and it would be inappropriate to comment further.”

 Related Posts: